Choosing the best patio aluminum awning comes down to more than cost; you should also consider efficiency and functionality.

 Ending the Debate Between Canvas and Aluminum Patio Awnings for Good

-A patio aluminum awning not only require less maintenance and cost less than their canvas counterparts; they also provide a new look and feel for your home.
+A patio aluminum awning not only requires less maintenance and costs less than their canvas counterparts; they also provide a new look and feel for your home.
 You can create a new outdoor room with an aluminum awning and have it look as if it is just an extension of the roof.
 You can also combine it with a screen enclosure to enjoy the outdoors in a sun-free, pest-free environment.